tnn1t1s/deebo-prototype/plan.md

 Core Modules of the API:
 	1. Code Ingestion Module:
 	•	Functionality: Reads the full codebase.
 We are assuming the client will send a JSON package of error, logs, context, and codebase.
-Error: this is cline’s report of the error in the system, and what exactly it wants you to solve.
+Error: this is cline's report of the error in the system, and what exactly it wants you to solve.
-Logs: system event logs, whether they’re from the user’s console, Docker, AWS, etc.
+Logs: system event logs, whether they're from the user's console, system events, etc.
-Codebase: cline sends the codebase to deebo the first time it’s called in a chat session.
+Codebase: cline sends the codebase to deebo the first time it's called in a chat session.
 If a previous version exists, Deebo computes a diff and updates its internal codebase.
 Context: any other useful information that cline wants Deebo to know that would be helpful for solving the error.
-Basically space for Cline’s LLM to be creative and thoughtful
+Basically space for Cline's LLM to be creative and thoughtful
-	2. Docker Manager Module:
-	•	Functionality: Manages Docker container lifecycle.
-It spawns containers using a pre-built Docker image (e.g., deebo-env), injects the code snapshot, sets up the codebase fully to be ready for executing commands and modifying code, for example a full-stack web application or a backend API service, and cleans up afterward.
-	3. Execution Module:
-	•	Functionality: Executes commands (like running tests) inside the Docker container and captures outputs (logs, errors, stack traces).
-The execution module is critical to implement thoughtfully, as it is what agents will use to confirm its experiments in the agentic debugging system.
+	2. Git MCP Server Integration:
+	•	Functionality: Provides direct access to Git operations via the Git MCP server.
+This MCP server exposes Git functionality (status, diff, log, branch, checkout, commit, etc.) via standardized API calls, enabling scenario agents to create and manage branches, track changes, and analyze code history directly from their Claude instances.
+	•	Benefits: Native Git integration allows for clean isolation of debugging attempts, and preserves a complete history of all attempted fixes while providing familiar Git workflow concepts.
+	3. Desktop Commander MCP Integration:
+	•	Functionality: Provides file system and command execution capabilities via the Desktop Commander MCP server.
+This MCP server allows agents to read/write files, execute terminal commands, and interact with the local environment directly through standardized API calls.
+	•	Benefits: Empowers scenario agents to make file changes, execute build/test commands, and capture outputs without requiring custom code implementations.
 	4. Debug Analysis Module (Scenario Agents):
-	•	Functionality: Owns and conducts end-to-end experiments that Deebo tells it to do.
-Reports back the package (error, logs, code, context) from the results of its experiment.
-Also suggests next steps.
-Has access to git mcp server, desktopcommander mcp server for codebase access and running code
+	•	Functionality: Each scenario agent is a fully autonomous agent with its own Claude instance and direct access to tools.
+They:
+		- Create and manage their own Git branches
+		- Have full access to Git MCP and DesktopCommander MCP
+		- Make independent decisions about what to try next
+		- Execute real terminal commands to build, test, and verify fixes
+		- Report comprehensive results back to mother agent
+		- Self-terminate after sending results
 	5. Orchestrator (Deebo, Mother Agent):
-	•	Functionality: Orchestrates the end-to-end workflow: from ingesting the codebase, managing Docker execution, running the analysis, to cleaning up containers.
+	•	Functionality: Orchestrates the end-to-end workflow:
+		- Analyzes errors to determine which scenario types to investigate
+		- Spawns independent scenario agents with their own Claude instances
+		- Provides initial context and hypothesis to each agent
+		- Evaluates results from scenario agents
+		- Selects and verifies the best solution

 Supporting Services:
 	•	Caching: